THE NEW YORK STATE EDUCATION DEPARTMENT

 - Deliver training to supervisors of all levels regarding effective labor relations practices, NYS labor contracts, collective bargaining, employee discipline, and related topics;

-- Evaluate Department policies and procedures to assess their impact on the Department’s labor relations program, and recommend revisions or new policies;
+- Evaluate agency policies and procedures to assess their impact on the agency labor relations program, and recommend revisions or new policies;

 - Supervise and assign the work of the office, monitor and review completed work, and serve as a mentor and trainer to subordinate professional staff;